KSH5856/Cloning_Web_Pages/README.md

 ## 🛠️ Project Overview

-This repository contains clones of popular web pages to:
+This repository contains clones of popular web pages like:

-- Hone frontend development skills.
-- Learn and practice responsive design.
-- Understand the use of modern HTML and CSS techniques.
-- Experiment with web design patterns.
+- Optsra Home Page

 ---

 ## 🌟 Features